 1. Second-hand stairlifts look almost identical to new stairlifts.
 In fact, it’s nearly impossible to tell the difference between them.
 The curved rails and seats are completely new and fabricated to suit the shape of your particular curved stairs.

 2. All pre-owned stairlifts come with a 12 month guarantee as standard.

-3. The batteries are replaced with new in a re-conditioned stairlift.
+3. The batteries should be replaced with new, in a re-conditioned stairlift.

-4. Every second-hand stairlift is tested, so that it meets the minimum safety standards.
+4. Every second-hand stairlift should be tested, so that it meets the minimum safety standards.

 5. Re-conditioned curved stairlifts are well over €1000 cheaper than new curved stairlifts.

-6. Most companies selling pre-owned stairlifts, offer a full back-up and maintenance service.
+6. Most companies selling pre-owned stairlifts, offer a back-up and maintenance service.